Armand-007/CMPG-323-Overview---32397798/README.md

 * Repository ‘CMPG 323 Overview’ is created and used as an Overview.
 * Repository ‘CMPG 323 Project 2’ is created and used for Project 2 assignments.
 Project 2 is about API Development and this repository contains the project filers and a description of what is done in the API project.
 * Repository ‘CMPG 323 Project 3’ is created and used for Implementing reposetroty patterns.
 Project 3 is about Repository patterns where we created and connected the repository classes and interfaces with the database
-* Repository ‘CMPG 323 Project 4’ will be created and used for Project 4 assignments.
+* Repository ‘CMPG 323 Project 4’ is greated and used for Project 4.
+In the project we used UIPath to automate a program and perform user acceptance testing.
 * Repository ‘CMPG 323 Project 5’ will be created and used for Project 5 assignments.

 ---